alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/overview.markdown

 - 2 hours before departure for rail and inland waters traffic
 - 1 hour before departure for road traffic
 - 15 minutes before departure for supplies for ships and aircraft

+[Question for SME: Are these time limits just for online declarations for all types of export declaration?]

 ##Exceptions
 You must submit an export declaration when you move goods to the following EU special territories: